 The importance of real world evidence in the 21st Century Cures Act

-On December 13, 2016, the 21st Century Cures Act, which requires the FDA to produce a framework and guidance for evaluating real world evidence (RWE) in the context of drug approvals, was signed into law by Congress.
-Critics, however, have taken issue with other parts of the act, claiming these will ultimately serve to erode the drug approval process, potentially leading to increased risks for patients taking FDA-approved drugs.
-Unfortunately, this muddies the waters regarding the usefulness of RWE in supporting drug approval decisions, but it certainly highlights the issues surrounding the inclusion of multiple provisions within single legislative acts.
+However, critics have taken issue with other parts of the act, claiming these will ultimately serve to erode the drug approval process, potentially leading to increased risks for patients taking FDA-approved drugs.
+Unfortunately, this causes difficulties regarding the usefulness of RWE in supporting drug approval decisions.
+It also highlights the issues surrounding the inclusion of multiple provisions within single legislative acts.

-Now with the FDA moving ahead to provide a framework for inclusion of RWE in approval decisions, there will be robust opportunities to demonstrate increased efficacy, safety, and economic value in settings beyond RCTs.
+With the FDA moving ahead to provide a framework for inclusion of RWE in approval decisions, there will be robust opportunities to demonstrate increased efficacy, safety, and economic value in settings beyond RCTs.
 The stage is set for a paradigm shift in the drug approval process based on the inclusion of RWE that should more substantially prove or disprove a drug’s safety and effectiveness.
-Therefore, the usefulness of its inclusion should not be diminished by criticism of other provisions of the recently enacted 21st Century Cures Act.
+The usefulness of its inclusion should not be diminished by criticism of other provisions of the recently enacted 21st Century Cures Act.